 Instagram is currently the fastest growing social media platform and, as business owners, we need to figure out how to use it for our businesses.
 In this post, I thought I would cut through the noise and give you 7 practical, no-nonsense steps you can follow to make the most of Instagram for your business.
 Please leave your best tip in the comments at the end of the post!
-I would love to hear how you are using Instagram effectively!
+I would love to hear how you are using Instagram effectively and which of the 7 steps you’re using for your business.

 1. Optimize Your Bio: It’s Your Instagram Business Card.